sewenew/redis-protobuf/README.md

 - Integer reply: if the field is of integer or enum type.
 - Bulk string reply: if the field is of string or message type.
 - Simple string reply: if the field is of boolean or floating-point type.
-- Array reply: if the field is repeated.
+- Array reply: if the field is repeated or map type.
 - Nil reply: if *key* doesn't exist.

 #### Error

 Return an error reply in the following cases:

-- If *path* specifies a field, and the field doesn't exist.
+- If the field specified by *path*, doesn't exist.
-- If *path* specifies a message type, and the type doesn't match the type of the message saved in *key*.
+- If the specified type doesn't match the type of the message saved in *key*.

 #### Time Complexity